daniel-fanjul-alcuten/git-greb/README.md

         -l=false: it only pulls local tracking branches (local).

-    git-greb checks out every branch before pulling it and stops when a command doesn't finish with exit status 0.
-If this happens, the current branch may not be the same than the original one.
-If all of them finish successfully git-greb tries to return to the original branch, but it may have been deleted.
-As a consequence, the user should expect that the current branch may be different or even that the head may become detached. git-greb tries to minimize the number of check outs.
+    git-greb checks out every branch before pulling and stops when a command doesn't finish with exit status 0.
+If all pulls finish successfully git-greb tries to return to the original branch.
+The option -C may be used to return to a different one.
+As the branch may have been deleted or any command may have failed, the user should expect that the current branch may be different or even that the HEAD may become detached. git-greb tries to minimize the number of checkouts.

+        -C=HEAD: it checks out the given branch before exit (change branch).

     Other options: